-- According to the Copyright Act (section 32), a print disability is: a learning, physical or visual disability that impairs a person from reading conventional print.
+Print disabilities affect approximately 10% of the Canadian population.
+According to the Copyright Act (section 32), a print disability is a learning, physical or visual disability that impairs a person from reading conventional print.

-As per the Libraries Regulation, public library boards in Alberta are required to create and implement local policy on Provision of Resources for Those Unable to use Conventional Print.
-For a sample, click here.
+As per the Libraries Regulation, public library boards in Alberta are required to create and implement local policy on ‘Provision of Resources for Those Unable to Use Conventional Print’.

 We hosted a provincewide Symposium on Public Library Service for People with Print Disabilities in February 2015.